CalvinLoke/LearningWithK8s/MicroK8s-Documentation.md

 `microk8s status --wait-ready`

 ## Enabling add-ons
 As Microk8s is barebones, many of the services need to be enabled.
-A good add-on to enable is the `dashboard`
+They can be enabled using the `microk8s enable` command.

 `microk8s enable dns dashboard storage`

 Similarly, you can disable it using

 `microk8s disable dns dashboard storage`

 # Kubernetes using Microk8s
 Running Kubernetes on Microk8s is simply done by appending `kubectl` to the `microk8s` command.
 This also means that most, if not all of `kubectl` commands will work in the same manner.